bobbyr13/airplane_seating_allocation/README.md

 Aisles are irrelevant,
 Rectangular seating plan - will only be two variables (rows and seat plan), Assign algorithm assumes that the existing seat bookings don't have spaces in between them in a given row.
 Database file seat letter are ordered alphabetically - seat row is not important.
+Priority is given based on the order of bookings in CSV file, regardless of if this results in empty seats.

 Questions:
 Will there be names in the database before starting?